ragashreeshekar/sig-security/assessments/README.md

 3. known limitations, such as expectations or assumptions that aspects of security, whole or in part, are to be handled by upstream or downstream dependencies or complementary software
-4. next steps toward increasing security of the project itself and/or increasing the applications of the project toward a more secure cloud native ecosystem
+4. next steps towards increasing security of the project itself and/or increasing the applications of the project towards a more secure cloud native ecosystem

 Due to the nature and time frame for the analysis, *this review is not meant to subsume the need for a professional security audit of the code*.
 Audits of